shavit/cautious-spork/README.md

 5. Install it `go install`.
 6. Type `revel` and you should see a response.

 Set the environment vailables in the `.profile` file.
-Run the app with `revel run app`
+Run the app with `revel run maps`